opencog/lg-atomese/opencog/lg/README.md

 -------
 Import Link Grammar dictionary entries into the AtomSpace.
 Allows different dictionaries to be opened, and words to be looked up in them.
-A lookup loads all of the LG disjuncts for that word into the atomspace.
 Implements the `LgDictEntry` and the `LgHaveDictEntry` atoms.

 lg-parse
 --------
-Parse sentences and place parse results into the AtomSpace.
-Implements the `LgParse`, `LgParseMinimal` and `LgParseDisjuncts` Atoms.
+Parse sentences and return them wrapped in a LinkValue.
+Implements the `LgParse`, `LgParseBonds`, `LgParseSections` and `LgParseDisjuncts` Atoms.

-A parsed sentence consists of zero or more parses.
-Each parse consists of a sequence of `WordInstanceNode`, together with a listing of the LG Links connecting those words.
-The `LgParseMinimal` link does less work, by skipping the creation of the disjuncts.
-The `LgParseDisjuncts` link does less work by creating *only* the disjuncts, and none of the rest of the linkage info.

 scm
 ---
-The scm directory defines the `(opencog nlp)` guile module.
-It has this name (instead of `(opencog lg-atomese)`) in order to preserve backwards compatibility with older code.
+The scm directory defines the `(opencog lg)` guile module.
 This module provides basic type definitions.

 types
 -----